Alexander I of Serbia

-Alexander I (Александар I Обреновић; 14 August 1876 – 11 June 1903) reigned as the king of Serbia from 1889 to 1903 when he and his wife, Draga Mašin, were assassinated by a group of Royal Serbian Army officers, led by Captain Dragutin Dimitrijević.
+Alexander I (Александар I Обреновић; 14 August 1876 – 11 June 1903) was King of Serbia from 1889 until his death in 1903, when he and his wife, Draga Mašin, were assassinated by a group of army officers, led by Captain Dragutin Dimitrijević.

 Accession

 Alexander was born on 14 August 1876 to King Milan and Queen Natalie of Serbia.
-He belonged to the Obrenović dynasty.

-In 1889, King Milan unexpectedly abdicated and withdrew to private life, proclaiming Alexander king of Serbia under a regency until he should attain his majority at eighteen years of age.
-His mother became his regent.
-His parents were second cousins.
-In 1893, King Alexander, aged sixteen, arbitrarily proclaimed himself of full age, dismissed the regents and their government, and took the royal authority into his own hands.
-His action won popular support, as did his appointment of a radical ministry.
-In May 1894 King Alexander arbitrarily abolished King Milan's liberal constitution of 1888 and restored the conservative one of 1869.
-His attitude during the Greco-Turkish War (1897) was one of strict neutrality.
+By birth, he was member of the House of Obrenović, ruling dynasty of the Principality of Serbia and from 1882, the Kingdom of Serbia.

+In 1889, King Milan unexpectedly abdicated and withdrew to private life, proclaiming Alexander king of Serbia.
+Since the king was only thirteen, Jovan Belimarković, Kosta Protić and Jovan Ristić were appointed as his regents.
+His mother also became his regent.

-In 1894, the young King brought his father, Milan, back to Serbia and, in 1898, appointed him commander-in-chief of the army.
+Alexander ordered the arrest of the regents on 13 April 1893, proclaiming himself of age and dissolving the national assembly.
+On 21 May, he abolished his father's liberal constitution of 1889 and restored the previous one.
+In 1894, the young King brought his father, Milan, back to Serbia and appointed him commander-in-chief of the army in 1898.
 During that time, Milan was regarded as the de facto ruler of the country.
+In 1898, penalties were brought down upon the Radical and the Russophil parties, which the court sought to tie to an attempted assassination of the former King Milan.

+Alexander's attitude during the Greco-Turkish War (1897) was one of strict neutrality.